rocket-pool/docs.rocketpool.net/docs/ko/node-staking/cli-intro.md

 ```
 === Account and Balances ===
-The node <node address> has a balance of 2.682258 ETH and 1881.677523 RPL.
+The node 0x4d19DE4A5a1B1B36EBaB3D5c32C01061fbDE328d has a balance of 49.402553 ETH and 0.000000 RPL.
 The node has 0.000000 ETH in its credit balance and 0.000000 ETH staked on its behalf.
-0.000000 can be used to make new minipools.
+0.000000 can be used to make new validators.
 The node is registered with Rocket Pool with a timezone location of America/Los_Angeles.

+=== Megapool ===
+The node has a megapool deployed at 0xCf3576c5A6e5a25AC00C9adb6751924BAe1680B1.
+The megapool has 9 validators.
+The node has 0 express queue ticket(s).

 === Penalty Status ===
 The node does not have any penalties for cheating with an invalid fee recipient.

 === Signalling on Snapshot ===
 The node does not currently have a snapshot signalling address set.
-To learn more about snapshot signalling, please visit /ko/legacy/houston/participate#setting-your-snapshot-signalling-address.
+To learn more about snapshot signalling, please visit https://docs.rocketpool.net/pdao/participate#setting-your-snapshot-signalling-address.
 Rocket Pool has no Snapshot governance proposals being voted on.

 === Onchain Voting ===
-The node has been initialized for onchain voting.
 The node doesn't have a delegate, which means it can vote directly on onchain proposals.
 You can have another node represent you by running `rocketpool p svd <address>`.
-The node is allowed to lock RPL to create governance proposals/challenges.
+The node is NOT allowed to lock RPL to create governance proposals/challenges.
-The node currently has 300.000000 RPL locked.

 === Primary Withdrawal Address ===
 The node's primary withdrawal address has not been changed, so ETH rewards and minipool withdrawals will be sent to the node itself.